• 12-year-old female

 • Risser 1

 This patient, an avid dancer, was initially diagnosed with scoliosis at 8 years old.
-When she first came to see us, she was twelve years-old with a 45 degree scoliosis in the thoracic spine (primary curve) and 36 degree scoliosis in the lumbar spine.
-Interestingly, she had a Scoliscore genetic test which claimed she was at intermediate risk of progression.
+When she first came to see us, she was twelve years-old with a 45 degree scoliosis in the thoracic spine (primary curve) and 36-degree scoliosis in the lumbar spine.
+Interestingly, she had a Scoliscore genetic test (no longer used) which claimed she was at intermediate risk of progression.
 Hailing from Texas, the patient’s parents brought her for a Chêneau brace and Schroth exercise instruction.

 What Scoliosis 3DC® Patients Are Saying